FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/build_chain.md

 ### **'a 'Permission Control Options [**Optional**]**

 Optional parameter.
-When permission control is enabled for a blockchain node, the-The 'a' option specifies the address of the admin account.
-If this option is not specified, the 'build _ chain' script will generate an account address as the admin account.。
+When permission control is enabled for a blockchain node, you can use the '-a' option to specify the address of the admin account.
+If this option is not specified, the 'build _ chain' script generates an account address as the admin account。

 ### **'w 'Virtual Machine Options [**Optional**]**

-Optional parameter, when the blockchain needs to enable the wasm virtual machine engine, you can use the '-w 'option is enabled.
-If this option is not specified, EVM is used by default。
+Optional parameter.
+When the blockchain needs to enable the wasm virtual machine engine, the '-w' option can be enabled.
+If this option is not specified, the EVM is used by default。

 ### **'R 'Execution Mode Options [**Optional**]**

-Optional parameter, when the blockchain starts serial execution mode, you can use the-The R 'option specifies the execution mode, which defaults to serial mode (true), and if set to false, DMC parallel mode is enabled。
+Optional parameter.
+When the blockchain starts the serial execution mode, you can use the '-R' option to specify the execution mode.
+The default value is serial mode (true).
+If the value is set to false, the DMC parallel mode is enabled。

 ### **'k 'Storage Control Options [**Optional**]**

-Optional parameter, when you need to set the key-The size of the page in the page store.-K 'option sets the size of the page, if not specified, the default page size is 10240。
+Optional parameter.
+When you need to set the size of the page in the key-page storage, you can use the '-k' option to set the size of the page.
+If not specified, the default page size is 10240。

 ### **'m 'Node Monitoring Options [**Optional**]**

 Optional parameter.
-When the blockchain node is enabled for node monitoring, the-m 'option to deploy nodes with monitoring.
+When node monitoring is enabled for blockchain nodes, you can use the '-m' option to deploy nodes with monitoring.
 If this option is not selected, only nodes without monitoring are deployed。

 An example of deploying an Air version blockchain with monitoring enabled is as follows: